-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
-The VA-owned Research and Analytical Science Platform (RASP) Azure will host all suitable VA research projects / applications in the cloud and provide services to enable researchers to perform work studies in a dedicated and secure location. - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
+The VA-owned Research Analytics Science Platform (RASP) will host all suitable VA research projects / applications in the cloud and provide services to enable researchers to perform work studies in a dedicated and secure location. - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?

-The business purpose of the Research and Analytical Science Platform (RASP) Azure is to provide VA Researchers modernized, maintained infrastructure and tools specific to needs of data researchers who need such resources successfully and efficiently perform research-based projects both large and small in in a scalable environment.
+The business purpose of the Research Analytics Science Platform (RASP) is to provide VA Researchers modernized, maintained infrastructure and tools specific to needs of data researchers who need such resources successfully and efficiently perform research-based projects both large and small in in a scalable environment.
 This program aims to provide VA researchers modernized tools and services to allow more time to dedicate to research rather than securing IT resources and maintaining services outside their area of specialization while leveraging tools and services made available by industry leading cloud platform providers to better improve Veteran experiences.

-C. Indicate the ownership or control of the IT system or project.

-The RASP Azure Platform is VA owned and VA operated.

-2. Information Collection and Sharing

-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.

-Research data can include thousands/millions of individual data records and will be determined by the size of the research project data studies.

-E. A general description of the information in the IT system and the purpose for collecting this information.
+- C. Who is the owner or control of the IT system or project?
+The RASP Platform is VA-owned and VA-operated. - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?
+Research data can include thousands/millions of individual data records and will - be determined by the size of the research project data studies. - E. What is a general description of the information in the IT system and the purpose for collecting this information?